hyqskevin/Thinkpad-fingerprint-device/README.md

-# Load finger print device in Linux system on Thinkpad
+# finger print device in Linux system on Thinkpad

+- Firstly thanks to the amazing work that nmikhailov done in [Validity90](https://github.com/nmikhailov/Validity90) and Trevisan done in [libfprint](https://github.com/3v1n0/libfprint)

-- both tested on Linuxmint & Arch
+- The device had both tested on Linuxmint & Arch
-- example in device ID: 138:0090
+- my example in device ID: 138:0090

-## 1.Check your finger print device
+## 1.Check your finger print device in terminal

 ```bash
 lsusb
 ```

-- and show device ID (for me) `Bus xxx Device xxx: ID 138a:0090 Validity Sensors, Inc.`
+- and show device ID (example for me) `Bus xxx Device xxx: ID 138a:0090 Validity Sensors, Inc.`

-- here are some integrated fingerprint Reader in [thinkwiki](https://www.thinkwiki.org/wiki/Integrated_Fingerprint_Reader)
+- here are some integrated fingerprint Reader in [www.thinkwiki.org](https://www.thinkwiki.org/wiki/Integrated_Fingerprint_Reader)

 |USB ID|Reader|Software|
 |---|---|---|